seldonian-framework/Tutorials/examples/facial_recognition.md

     <hr class="my-4">
     <h3 id="intro">Introduction</h3>
     <p>
     	In the last decade, the use of facial recognition technology (FRT) has become widespread in society.
 This is largely due to companies and governments leveraging the significant improvements in accuracy that deep learning models have been able to achieve compared to previous methods.
-Under certain controlled conditions, for example matching a well-lit and well-aligned pictures of faces to a database of passport photos, accuracy of state-of-the-art models can reach human levels<sup><a href="#fn1" id="ref1">1</a></sup>
+Under certain controlled conditions, for example matching a well-lit and well-aligned picture of a face to a database of passport photos, accuracy of state-of-the-art models can reach human levels<sup><a href="#fn1" id="ref1">1</a></sup>
         .
 Of the many applications of FRTs, some include helping to find missing people<sup><a href="#fn2" id="ref2">2</a></sup><sup><a href="#fn3" id="ref3">,3</a></sup>, performing identity checks on people passing through international borders<sup><a href="#fn4" id="ref4">4</a></sup>
         , matching images of alleged criminals to databases of known offenders<sup><a href="#fn5" id="ref5">5</a></sup><sup><a href="#fn6" id="ref6">,6</a></sup>, "tagging" faces in social media applications, and unlocking personal smartphones and other devices.
     </p>